According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 3.

 Issues related to women are not given adequate attention.
 This has led many feminists and women’s movements to the conclusion that unless women control power, their problems will not get adequate attention.
 In India, the percentage of elected women members in Lok Sabha touched 12 percent of its total strength for the first time in 2014.
 Their share in the state assemblies is less than 5 per cent.

-One way to solve women’s problem is to have a fair proportion of women in the elected bodies.
+One way to solve women’s problems is to have a fair proportion of women in the elected bodies.
 In Panchayats and Municipalities, one-third of seats in local government bodies are reserved for women.
 Now there are more than 10 lakh elected women representatives in rural and urban local bodies.
 Gender division is an example that some form of social division needs to be expressed in politics.
 This also shows that disadvantaged groups do benefit when social divisions become a political issue.

 Religion, Communalism and Politics

-The division based on religious differences are often expressed in the field of politics.
+The division based on religious differences is often expressed in the field of politics.
 In India, there are followers of different religions.
 People should be able to express in politics their needs, interests and demands as a member of a religious community.

 The use of religion in politics is called communal politics: